 The Professional Sales Hub plan offers advanced analytics, email automation capabilities, higher inbox and sales pipeline limits, and customization options for the CRM interface.

 This is all well and good, but there’s a pretty significant price jump to get these features.
-The Professional Marketing Hub starts at $890 per month, and the Professional Sales Hub at $500 per month.
+The Marketing Hub Professional starts at $800 per month, and the Sales Hub Professional at $90 per month.

 HubSpot: pros and cons